본문 바로가기

 "Energy Is Competitiveness"...
 Survival Strategies Are Being Reshaped

-As the burden of industrial electricity rates in South Korea increases, more manufacturers are either relocating their production bases to regions with lower electricity costs or building new factories overseas.
-Electricity rates are emerging as a key factor that determines factory locations, going beyond being a simple cost item.
+As the burden of industrial electricity rates increases in South Korea, more manufacturers are relocating their production bases to regions with lower electricity costs or building new factories overseas.
+Electricity rates are emerging as a key factor influencing plant locations, beyond being a simple cost item.

-According to industry sources on January 19, energy costs played a role in Hyundai Steel's decision to select Louisiana as the site for its new electric arc furnace steel mill in the United States.
-Hyundai Steel, together with Hyundai Motor, Kia, and POSCO, is building an electric arc furnace steel mill in Louisiana with an annual production capacity of 2.7 million tons.
-The investment amounts to approximately 5.8 billion dollars (about 8 trillion won), with construction starting this year and operations targeted for 2029.
-The company recently completed securing the factory site.
-Previously, electricity rates were also cited as a major factor when Korea Zinc decided to build a smelter in Tennessee.
+According to industry sources on January 19, energy costs played a significant role in Hyundai Steel's decision to select Louisiana as the site for its new electric furnace steel mill in the United States.
+Hyundai Steel, together with Hyundai Motor, Kia, and POSCO, is building an electric furnace steel mill in Louisiana with an annual production capacity of 2.7 million tons.
+The investment is approximately $5.8 billion (about 8 trillion won), with construction starting this year and operations targeted for 2029.
+Recently, the company also completed securing the plant site.
+Previously, when Korea Zinc decided to build a smelter in Tennessee, electricity rates were cited as a major factor, along with Korea-U.S. supply chain cooperation.

 'Energy Nomads' Crossing Borders: Korean Factories Relocate Overseas in Search of Cheaper Electricity Rates Carbon-reduction H-beams produced in Hyundai Steel's electric furnace, used as the framework for buildings.
 The Asia Business Daily DB